Hello, welcome to Appsloveworld Technologies, In the session, we learn about what a view is and the advantages of using views.

 which of the following is an advantage of view

-So the Id, name, salary, and gender comes from the TblProfessor’s table and the University name comes from the TblUniversity table.
+So, the ID, name, salary, and gender come from the TblProfessor table, while the University name comes from the TblUniversity table.

-so here we have a join query which returns Id name salary, gender, and University name from these two tables by joining them.
+So here we have a join query that returns the ID, name, salary, gender, and University name from these two tables by joining them.

 Select Id, Name, Salary, Gender, UniversityName